British inflation tumbles to lowest level in over 14 years

 The tumble reflected a slide in global oil prices.
 Coming four months before a national election, the government said it was good news for consumers, boosting their spending power after years of weak wage growth.

-It also may delay any rate rise from the BoE if price falls spread beyond food and energy.
+It also may delay any rate rise from the Bank if price falls spread beyond food and energy.

 Most economists say Britain, where consumer spending remains strong and wages are starting to rise, faces less danger of deflation than the euro zone, where falling prices have sparked fears of a Japan-style economic stagnation.